bitnami/vulndb/README.md

 This repository contains the data and configuration provided by [Bitnami](https://bitnami.com) to generate its vulnerability database.

+Please note that this database is populated with information from the year 2020 onwards.

 ## How the database is created

 At [config](config) folder you can find the information about the Bitnami components, specially the vendor and product names to work with their [CPE specifications](https://cpe.mitre.org/specification/).
 Based on this information, the [data](data) folder is updated periodically with the set of CVEs related to our components.